-Adenovirus is the most common “vehicles” used for gene transfer in research and clinical applications especially for cancer.
+Adenovirus is the most common “vehicle” used for gene transfer in research and clinical applications especially for cancer.
 They could be used as viral vectors or their oncolytic versions.

-AVs can transduce wide range of tissues including dividing and non-dividing cells.
-Its genome is comprised of two groups: trans-genes (useful for AVs) and cis-genes.
+AVs can transduce a wide range of tissues including dividing and non-dividing cells.
+Its genome is composed of two groups: trans-genes (useful for AVs) and cis-genes.

 Vaccinia virus or VV is a large, complex, and envelope poxvirus that was clinically used for smallpox vaccine.
 VVs can carry until 25kb foreign DNA without the need for viral deletions.
 These vectors permit infection in primary cultures, wide range of cell lines, cytoplasmic replication, and more.

 Diverse promoters are used (natural or synthetic) to regulate the activity levels of VV-derived vectors.